geraldogenuca/CRUD_api_REST_nodeJS/README.md

 ## :man_technologist: Using

-## :bookmark_tabs: License

-This project is under the GNU AFFERO GENERAL PUBLIC license.
-See LICENSE for details.
+This project is under the GNU license.
+See [LICENSE](LICENSE.md) for details.